Guide for undergraduate

 1. How to use scales in practice

-- First, recognize the clinical signs (what you see and hear).
+- First, recognize the clinical signs (lo que ves y escuchas).

 - Apply rapid scales (qSOFA, Alvarado, BISAP).